 The Credit Agreement contains and future agreements may contain, prohibitions of certain events, including events that would constitute a Change of Control.
 The exercise by the holders of notes of their right to require BioScrip to repurchase the notes upon a Change of Control could cause a default under these other agreements, even if the Change of Control itself does not, due to the financial effect of such repurchases on BioScrip.
-In the event a Change of Control occuld cause a default under these other agreements, even if the Change of Control its lenders to the financial effect of could attempt to refinance the borrowings that contain such prohibition.
-If BioScrip does not obtain a consent or repay those borrowings, BioScrip vill remain prohibited from purchasing notes.
+In the event a Change of Control occurs at a time when BioScrip is prohibited from purchasing notes, BioScrip could seek the consent of its lenders to the purchase of notes or could attempt to refinance the borrowings that contain such prohibition.
+If BioScrip does not obtain a consent or repay those borrowings, BioScrip will remain prohibited from purchasing notes.
 In that case, BioScrip's failure to purchase tendered notes would constitute a Default under the indenture which could, in turn, constitute a default under the other indebtedness.
-Finally, BioScrip's ability to pay cash to the holders of the new notes upon a Change of Control or Asset Sale."
+Finally, BioScrip's ability to pay cash to the holders of notes upon a repurchase may be limited by BioScrip's then existing financial resources.
+See "Risk Factors - Risks Related to the New Notes - We may not be able to satisfy our obligations to holders of the new notes upon a Change of Control or Asset Sale."